Child Custody Solicitors

 Court Ordered Child Arrangement

-The court expects parents to be able to come to an agreement between them about where and how the children will live and how their time will be divided between both parents.
+The court expects parents to be able to come to an agreement between them about where the children will live and how their time will be divided between both parents.
 In this respect, the courts prefer not to get involved.
 However, where there is discord between two separating parents, there are a number of options available:

 Child Arrangement Orders